Powerlearnproject/se-assignment-day-2-git-and-github-harjybhorlah/README.md

 the steps i took in making  my first commit:
 1. firstly i downloaded and installed a version control system git bash
 2. afterwards, i changed directory to the folder i want to using the cd ..
-3. then innitiated git using git innit
+3. then initiated git using git innit
 4. then i configured git using git config --global user.name harjybhorlah and git config --global user.email olamilekanajibola67@gmail.com
 5. then i checked status using git status to see the files on my local machine that i could add
 6. then i used git add. to add all the file from  my folder